This smoked burger recipe only takes one hour on the smoker and is an easy recipe, creating the best, juiciest, smoked

 We found that smoking the burgers (we did about 3-4 burgers per pound if that helps you determine thickness) for 1 hour was the perfect time.
 Now, the time can vary depending on how DONE you want your burger but for us, this was “done” and no longer had blood running through it.

-HOWEVER, if you don’t have a lot of experience with smoking foods, keep in mind that the middles may still resemble a pink color even if it’s fully cooked.
+However, if you don’t have a lot of experience with smoking foods, keep in mind that the middle may still resemble a pink color even if it’s fully cooked.

 If you want to get technical, you can take the internal temperature of your burgers and stop the cooking process when you’re comfortable with the temp.
 The USDA recommends the internal temp of a hamburger reach 160°.